brentgroves/repsys/development/status/is_projects/is_projects.md

 I have been researching the following:

+- How to collect data from moxa server

+configure a trunk port in albion for 50 and 70 vlans and make 50 the default for untagged traffic.
+Listen on 70 IP and send data to 10.188.50.202 or Azure SQL db.

 - How to add general purpose services such as **[mTLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/#:~:text=Mutual%20TLS%2C%20or%20mTLS%20for,have%20the%20correct%20private%20key.)**, **[service mesh](https://aws.amazon.com/what-is/service-mesh/#:~:text=A%20service%20mesh%20is%20a,with%20multiple%20service%20management%20systems.)**, **[authentication, and authorization](https://auth0.com/docs/get-started/auth0-overview#:~:text=Auth0%20is%20a%20flexible%2C%20drop,delivered%20by%20email%20or%20SMS.)**, **[email delivery](https://mailtrap.io/)**, **[notification system](https://novu.co/)**, and **[site reliability engineering monitoring](https://sysdig.com/blog/monitor-istio/)** to our Kubernetes platforms.
 - How to setup an on-prem Kubernetes platform that meets the requirement of running within our Linamar network.
 - How to create Azure resources in the Linamar tenant.